droosma/blog/content/post/first-opentelemetry-exporter/index.md

 }
 ```

-The `NewFactory` function is a factory function that will create a new instance of the `exporter.Factory` struct with the `typeStr` as the type of the exporter and the `createDefaultConfig` function as the function to create the default configuration for the exporter.
-This function will return a new instance of the `Config` struct.
-As we don't have any configuration yet, it will just return an empty struct.
-The `NewFactory` function will also pass references to the `exporter.WithTraces`, `exporter.WithMetrics` and `exporter.WithLogs` functions to register the exporter with the collector for traces, metrics and logs.
-Each of these functions will in turn call the `createTracesExporter`, `createMetricsExporter` and `createLogsExporter` functions respectively.
-These functions will return a new instances of the `exporter.Traces`, `exporter.Metrics` and `exporter.LogExporter` structs respectively.
-Each of these internal factory methods will configure the exporter to use the `pushTraces`, `pushMetrics` and `pushLogs` functions of the `emptyexporter` struct respectively.
+The function `NewFactory` is our factory function, crafting a new instance of the `exporter.Factory` struct, complete with the `typeStr` as the exporter type and the `createDefaultConfig` function to produce the exporter's default configuration.
+Since our configuration is currently non-existent, it merely returns an empty struct.
+The `NewFactory` function also references the `exporter.WithTraces`, `exporter.WithMetrics`, and `exporter.WithLogs` functions to register the exporter with the collector for traces, metrics, and logs, respectively.
+Each of these functions, in turn, calls the respective internal factory methods, `createTracesExporter`, `createMetricsExporter`, and `createLogsExporter`.

-All that is left is to update the `otelcol-builder.yaml` file to include the `emptyexporter` module.
+The only task left is to refresh the `otelcol-builder.yaml` file to encompass the `emptyexporter` module.
+Within the exporter section, add:
-In the exporter section add the following lines.

 ```yaml
 exporters: